-With that being said, being up close and personal to the facial and body piercings and the exorcist-like trances certainly stunned me…at first.
+With that being said, being up close and personal with the facial and body piercings and the exorcist-like trances certainly stunned me… at first.
 But like most things, the shock factor wears off when you see higher volumes of what initially shocked you and it becomes the “norm.”

 I watched one guy salivate, make growling cat-like noises, seemingly have a seizure and then scream as the thick blades were removed from his face.
 Seconds later he came over to me and said in the most cordial, delightful manner; “Thank you for coming to our festival, Sir.
 It’s a great pleasure to have you here,” while shaking my hand with a genuine smile, as the blood poured from his wounds on his face.